Lightnet/vuethreeeditor/README.md

 - axios
 - vite
 - mongoose
+- cannon-es

 # Information:
   Work In Progress!

   To develop vuejs, Troisjs and threejs editor in module design format.

   Troisjs package reduce time to develop on vuejs components.
+Looking the Troisjs src code that have easy coding.

 # Notes:
 - troisjs package can render client only and not SSR server render.